btihen/btihen/content/post_edu/student_rework_self_assigned/index.md

 To ensure that students learn the process of **deliberate practice**, it is important to create a classroom environment where it is straightforward for students to be able to self-assess.
 I have found the best way to do this is to use **'natural' assessments**.
 At least in the world of code, engineering, and physics, this is pretty straightforward.
 Make rubrics in which the students can test themselves, e.g. in a class making boats, the rubric will ask if it floats with a payload, say a large coin.
 For areas where natural assessment isn’t as easy, I teach the kids how to get (and give) each other helpful feedback (described in a later article).
 In this way, students are helping each other, learning from each other, and in the end self-assessing what to do with the feedback.
 They are no longer as reliant on the teacher.

-The beauty of letting students learn this way, when there is safety to explore <i>**(& make mistakes)**</i>, is that the students often enjoy the learning, gain self-confidence, and possibly learn the JOY of learning.
+The beauty of letting students learn this way, when there is safety to explore <i><b>(& make mistakes)</b></i>, is that the students often enjoy the learning, gain self-confidence, and possibly learn the JOY of learning.
 If this joy of learning becomes commonplace in education, we are very likely to have many more joyful, lifelong learners and innovators.